 Fiol Law Group|Posted in Car Accidents on March 21, 2021

 A hit-and-run is one of the most devastating types of car accidents, as the injured victim may not receive the immediate medical care he or she needs to survive.
 Unfortunately, many drivers in Tampa, Florida commit hit-and-runs each year out of a fear of facing the consequences of their actions.
-If you get into a hit-and-run accident in Tampa, take the following steps to protect yourself.
+If you get into a hit-and-run in Tampa, take the following steps to protect yourself.

 Check Yourself and Others for Injuries